juandarr/todo-react-django/README.md

 - Run tailwind watch in a separate terminal by going to `jstoolchains` and running `npm run tailwind-watch`.
 - Run webpack by opening a separate terminal, `cd jstoolchains` and running `npm run dev`
 - Now go to the server address, you should be ready to start development!

+### Running after setup
+Once the initial setup is completed, generally you just need the following three commands (one per terminal session) to work on development mode:
+- Run the python server from root with `python manage.py runserver 127.0.0.1:8000`. `0.0.0.0:8000` if using `WSL2`
+- Run tailwind watch from `jstoolchains` folder with `npm run tailwind-watch`
+- Run webpack from `jstoolchains` folder with `npm run dev`

 ## Identity
 The app name is JoyFlow.
 The goal is to create a system the user will enjoy using as  a companion while facing the challenges brought by the day.
 The user inferface is designed to be playful, clean and minimalistic.
 The flow part of the name is aspirational: the intention is for the system to help the user to induce and keep a state of flow while working on a project or mission.